hydrusnetwork/hydrus/docs/getting_started_installing.md

 !!! danger
     Do not put your live database in a folder that continuously syncs to a cloud backup.
 Many of these services will interfere with a running client and can cause database corruption.
 If you still want to use a system like this, either turn the sync off while the client is running, or use the above backup workflows to safely backup your client to a separate folder that syncs to the cloud.

+    I am told that programs that dynamically alter the priority of processes, such as Process Lasso, can also introduce instability to hydrus.

 There is significantly more information about the database structure [here](database_migration.md).